Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 Jessie in 1926

-Early in the new year of 2008 Evelyn Laye had travelled up to Manchester where Coward’s This Year of Grace was previewing and on arriving she accidentally caught her husband and Jessie holding hands.
-The co-stars rather to0 quickly and expeditiously unclasped the hands on seeing her.
-Laye pretending to joke, asked whether they were in love with each other, to which they laughingly assured her that the idea was absurd and foolish.
-It was, as Sonnie pointed out, less than a month to their second anniversary.
+Early in the new year of 1928 Evelyn Laye had travelled up to Manchester where Coward’s This Year of Grace was previewing.
+When she arrived at the theatre she accidentally caught her husband and Matthews holding hands.
+The co-stars quickly and expeditiously unclasped their hands on seeing her and Laye, pretending to joke, asked whether they were in love with each other.
+They nervously laughed and assured her that the idea was absurd and foolish.
+It was, as Sonnie pointed out, less than a month to only their second anniversary.
+Jessie and Sonnie were lying.
+They had already been lovers for several weeks.

 Evelyn appearing in Ziegfeld's production of Bitter Sweet in 1930